labor4/expensiveshit/README.md

 This thing is a small website that serves as a web-app in your iOS device.
 It will
 - (pl)upload to server
-- hand it over to seafile
+- hand it over to seafile (http POST)
 - delete the upload

 Works for files as well.